Where normal meets life

 I have had HBO for as long as I have been an adult.
 With DirecTV, HBO cost me $13 a month.
 The wife and I also spend about $12-15 a month renting DVDs.
 Once “The Sopranos” went off for good, I realized that HBO had nothing more to offer me but Inside the NFL and Real Sports.
 I decided I could live without those shows, canceled HBO, and signed up with Netflix.

 The decision turned out to be pretty easy.
 I signed up for the plan that gives me unlimited DVDs (two at a time) and unlimited streaming movies on my laptop.
 Within a week, the subscription has already paid for itself.
 I’ve been a little giddy over the service and spent more than a little time setting up my queue of films.
 Any recommendations?
+If I’m recommended anything supposed to be good and I can’t find it streamed on Netflix, I might ponder looking into various proxies that can allow me to find a source for watching any films or series that I could enjoy.

 Normal life is a pretty comfortable thing.
 It rarely lasts as long as I’d like, but when it happens, I tend to enjoy it.
 If my calculations are right, this normalcy should last about two weeks before life gets odd again.